 When living in a metropolis like Toronto for many years, it can be easy to succumb to the grind of everyday life and lose sight of a city's hidden charms.

-Yup - even though we reside in one of the most liberated progressive cities in the world, sometimes these truths are overshadowed by the obstacles we face in urban life on a daily basis, including endless transit troubles, a crumbling infrastructure, the density woes of ubiquitous high rises and urban sprawl, and the growing disparity between the affluent and marginalized.
+Yup - even though we reside in one of the most liberated progressive cities in the world, sometimes these truths are overshadowed by the obstacles we face in urban life on a daily basis, including endless transit troubles, a crumbling infrastructure, the density woes of ubiquitous high rises and urban sprawl, and the growing disparity between the affluent and the marginalized.
 It's enough to create disenchantment in the delight of Toronto.
 Instead of a dynamic utopia of opportunity with new discoveries around every corner, we can begin to consider "Hogtown" as a concrete collection of cookie-cutter constructs, devoid of personality and rife with disappointment.

 However, some times it's critical to unplug from the race and take the time to look for the hidden.
-In fact, Toronto has a significant collection of lesser known, unusual, and even bizarre aspects that may provide a remedy from your urban apathy.
+In fact, Toronto has a significant collection of lesser known, unusual, and even bizarre aspects that may provide a remedy for your urban apathy.
 Art, architecture, public spaces, you name it...
 Toronto abounds with unexpected treasures.
 Once discovered, contemplated, and revisited their mystery and quirkiness can breathe a bit of life back into your urban existence.

 Take something as simple as the mysterious buttons found in a few unexpected locations across the city, like the playful-for-no-reason disco bathrooms of Otto's Berlin Doner in Kensington Market.
 Do the buttons do anything?
 We won't spoil it.
 Are they tempting to press no matter what?
 Certainly.
-Do they people smile?
+Do they make people smile?
 Absolutely.
-Knowing that someone took the time and care to create something for the sole purpose of interrupting the norm with whimsy, is somehow uplifting.
+Knowing that someone took the time and care to create something for the sole purpose of interrupting the norm with whimsy, is somehow... uplifting.
 Moreover, the control we feel - imagined or otherwise - at having made such discoveries (and pressed the button!) is comforting.
 Picture how those feelings can snowball when such oddities are experienced on a larger scale - and daily!

 Discovering the urban underbelly of the unknown has the ability to reinvigorate your perception of Toronto with a new appreciation.
 In this new edition, we're going to look at some of the city's most irregular, playful, and puzzling residences, that paint some personality on Toronto.
 Here they are, in no particular order: